Old Acquaintance: Music

 The original music for the film was composed by Franz Waxman, who had just left MGM where he had been under contract since 1937.
-In 1948, Waxman made a concert arrangement of score's main thematic material under the title Elegy for Strings and Harp(s) in memory of Leo B. Forbstein, head of the Warner Brothers music department, who died on March 16, 1948.
+In 1948, Waxman made a concert arrangement of the score's main thematic material under the title Elegy for Strings and Harp(s) in memory of Leo B. Forbstein, head of the Warner Brothers music department, who died on March 16, 1948.
 Waxman conducted the world concert premiere of the piece at the Hollywood Bowl the same year.

 Reception

 According to Warner Bros. records, the film earned $2,279,000 domestically and $1,360,000 in foreign markets.

-Bosley Crowther, a film reviewer for The New York Times, found the friendship between the two lead characters implausible.
+Bosley Crowther, the main film critic for The New York Times, found the friendship between the two lead characters implausible.
 "As a consequence," he wrote, "we have the tedious spectacle in this overdressed, overstuffed film of a supposedly intelligent woman writer spending her life being loyal to a girlhood friend who mints a fortune with trashy fiction and is vain, selfish, jealous and false to her."